Cracko298/MC3DS-Skyblock-Plus/README.md

 ## Installation Guide:
 ### **BOTH FWO (Exploit) Installation:
+- **Note #1: If you would like to save your game using this Meathod, you'll need the same region DLC to Save it to your ExtData Worlds Folder.**
+- Note #2: If you do NOT have DLC installed, but still want to use FWO because it's easier, use "FWO NO DLC", and install the same way.
+  **Press "New Mario World" instead of "New Festive World" when loading Skyblock+.

 ```
 Ensure that Game Patching is Enabled via LCL (Luma Chain Loader) before beginning.